-It can be overwhelming to jump into the world of video walls without knowing what to look out for.
-That’s why we’ve put together a guide that will help you to find the right solution for your needs.
+It can be overwhelming to jump into the world of video walls, especially if you don’t know exactly what to look out for.
+That’s why we’ve put together this guide, from all the frequently asked questions and stumbling blocks that we have found customers to experience, to help guide you in the direction to find the right solution for your needs.

 What are video walls?

-The number of monitors brought together can vary depending on your needs.
-For example, you may only need a 2×2 presentation or you may want to cover an entire wall of your workplace with a vast digital display.
+The number of screens brought together can vary depending on your needs.
+For example, you may only need a 2×2 presentation (2 screens wide by 2 screens tall) or you may want to cover an entire wall with a vast digital display.

 What are the benefits of video walls?

-But video walls are not just for promotion and advertisement purposes.
-Many businesses use these multi-screen displays in control or simulation rooms.
-The size of the display allows for large amounts of data or information to be shown to a room full of employees.
+Video walls are an effective outlet for internal communications too.
+Many organisations use video wall displays in control rooms, command centres and simulation rooms.
+The size of the display allows for large amounts of data from different sources to be communicated quickly to a room full of employees.
 As new information becomes available the entire workforce can react as a unit.
-The increased collaboration this creates helps you to meet your targets and hit deadlines.
+The increased collaboration can help you to hit deadlines and respond effectively to situations as they arise.

 Another benefit of video walls is that they require very little maintenance and are designed for long-term usage.
 Compared to an alternative, such as a projector, a video wall will last much longer and see less degradation in brightness and picture quality over time.

 The life expectancy of a video will vary depending on how long it is used, if features like brightness are turned up to maximum and if the display is an LED or LCD.
 The average lifespan of an LED video wall is 100,000 hours while an LCD is expected to last around 50,000 hours.

 What are the types of video walls?

 There are two types of video walls – LCD video walls and LED video walls.
 Deciding which option to go for is your first step in selecting the video wall you wish to invest in.